Redirects

 A redirect is an HTTP response that tells a browser or crawler to fetch a different URL.
 Used correctly, redirects move users and crawlers cleanly from one URL to another while preserving SEO equity.
 Used badly, they are one of the most common causes of catastrophic ranking loss during site migrations.

-The four redirect status codes
+What are the four redirect status codes?

 301 Moved Permanently.
 The original URL has permanently moved to the new URL.
 Search engines transfer ranking signals to the new URL and update the index over time.
 Use for permanent migrations: URL structure changes, domain changes, page consolidations.